I Want To...

 Turning Health Care Improvement Training into Results

-Laura Winner, Director of Lean Sigma Deployment, recommends simple strategies to ensure that new skills are put to use.
+Laura Winner, Senior Director, Lean Sigma Deployment, recommends simple strategies to ensure that new skills are put to use.